Schladern (Sieg) station

 Schladern (Sieg) is a station on the Sieg Railway in Windeck-Schladern in the German state of North Rhine-Westphalia.
 The station building was built in 1859 and has monument protection.
 It was built on a section of the Sieg Railway that was opened by the Cologne-Minden Railway Company (Cöln-Mindener Eisenbahn-Gesellschaft, CME) between Eitorf and Wissen on 1 August 1861.
 It has two platform tracks and is classified by Deutsche Bahn as a category 5 station.

 Use

 The station building, which was no longer occupied by the railway, was purchased in 2002 by the Wirtschaftsförderungs- und Entwicklungsgesellschaft Windeck (Windeck business development and development company), resold and rented out after renovation.
 In addition to offices, it currently houses a café and a municipal tourist office.
 There is also a pedelec charging station and an ATM at the station.
 The stop is used by 15,000 passengers annually.

 Services

-The station is served by S-Bahn S 12 services from Köln-Ehrenfeld (Horrem in the peak) to Au (Sieg) and S19 services on week days from Düren to Au (Sieg).
-The S12 services operate hourly, but the S19 services are less frequent.
+The station is served by S-Bahn S 12 services between Köln-Ehrenfeld and Au (Sieg) and from Monday to Saturday until early evening by S19 services from Düren and Au (Sieg).
+Both services operate hourly.